Skip to main content

 Objective

-- recognize the main principles of Indigenous storytelling methods, structures and origins of stories
+• recognize the main principles of Indigenous storytelling methods, structures, and the origins of stories

-- understand how Indigenous storytelling is related to Indigenous community expressions and different purposes for storytelling
+• understand how Indigenous storytelling relates to Indigenous community expressions and the different purposes of storytelling

-- become acquainted with Indigenous contemporary storytelling in different media productions and Indigenous filmmaker networks and institutions
+• become acquainted with contemporary Indigenous storytelling across various media productions, as well as with Indigenous filmmaker networks and institutions.

 Execution methods